Danish Army

 suburbs of Paris.

-Kegresse-equipped vehicles were used by the French Army
+Kegresse-equipped vehicles were used by the French Army as field car,

-for a wide variety of roles up to the outbreak of WW II.
+telephone engineers´ vehicle up to the outbreak of WW II.

 Other known users were Belgium, Chile, Germany, Great